Vegapunk-debug/armatrix-team-directory/README.md

 | **Responsive Design** | 100% responsive using Tailwind CSS (Mobile, Tablet, and Desktop breakpoints). |
 | **Creative Flourishes** | Integrated `framer-motion` for smooth, staggered card reveals and dynamic background breathing orbs. |
 | **Free Tier Deployment** | Deployed seamlessly across **Vercel** (FE) and **Render** (BE). |

 ---

-##  Notable Design Decisions & Architecture

-The project uses a **Monorepo** structure to keep client and server code tightly coupled for easier review.
-Beyond the standard CRUD requirements, I implemented several specific engineering decisions to ensure a robust user experience:

-**1. Ephemeral Storage Resilience (Auto-Seeding)** Because Render's free tier utilizes ephemeral storage that wipes on server spin-down, a standard SQLite implementation would result in an empty page for new visitors.
-To solve this, I engineered a `startup` event listener in FastAPI.
-On boot, the server checks the database and automatically "upserts" the core Armatrix founding team.
-This ensures the UI is never empty, regardless of server lifecycle.

-**2. Core Team Deletion Protection**
-The assignment requested that *all* users have access to Add/Edit/Delete capabilities without auth.
-To maintain the integrity of the page while fulfilling this requirement, I implemented backend protection logic.
-Users can freely add and delete their own custom members, but the API will return a `403 Forbidden` if a user attempts to delete the core Armatrix founders.
-The UI conditionally hides the delete button for these protected members to provide a cleaner UX.

-**3. "Premium SaaS" Aesthetic**
-I leaned heavily into Armatrix's deep-tech brand identity.
-The frontend utilizes a dark mode UI, glowing background orbs, and staggered entrance animations to make the `/team` page feel like a premium, heavily-funded tech product rather than a static list.

----